ubilabs/axidraw/README.md

 ## Examples

-This repository includes some basic APIs and the following examples:
+This repository includes some basic APIs and the following designs and guides:

 * Map - choose a city and draw the streets
 * Terrain - pseudo 3D map for mountains and hills
-* Lorenz - the well known Lorenz attractor
+* Lorenz - the well-known Lorenz attractor
 * JSConf - the logo of our favorite conference
 * Label Only - to draw it using a different color
 * Bounds - the reference paper size
-* Adjust Pen - a guide to calibrate the plotter
+* Adjust Pen - a guide to calibrating the plotter

 ## Sample Prints